evs-dev/SignBartering/README.md

 # SignBartering
-A Minecraft plugin for simple sign shops
+A Minecraft plugin for simple, player-made sign shops.

 ## Usage